Skip to main content

 WVU Tech offers college courses to high school students through the Early Enrollment program.
 Qualified students can earn dual credit (college credit and high school credit) for courses completed through the program.
 Early Enrollment courses meet the same standards as any other WVU Tech course and are offered online at a reduced cost.

-Apply for Early Enrollment Make a change to your Early Enrollment
+Apply for Early Enrollment Register for Classes Make a change to your Early Enrollment

 Early Enrollment at WVU Tech